-The European starling, also known as the common starling, is one of the most widely distributed wild birds in North America.
+The European starling, or the common starling, is one of the most widely distributed wild birds in North America.
 While not sold in pet stores, orphaned wild birds adopted by humans can make surprisingly good pets that are devoted to humans and capable of learning speech.

 Origin and History

-Starlings are native to Europe but were introduced to North America during the late 1800s.
-It is an extremely adaptable species, with North American estimated to have more than 200 million starlings—all of them thought to have descended from a flock of 100 birds released in New York's Central Park in 1890.
-Wild populations of European starlings have now been documented in every continental US state and Canadian Territory.
-The bird is so prevalent that it is regarded as invasive in some areas.
+Starlings are native to Europe and came to North America during the late 1800s.
+It is an extremely adaptable species with North American estimated to have more than 200 million starlings—all of them thought to have descended from a flock of 100 birds released in New York's Central Park in 1890.
+Wild populations of European starlings live in every continental U.S. state and Canadian territory.
+The bird is so prevalent that it is invasive in some areas.

-While the Migratory Bird Treaty Act protects wild birds from human interference, the European starling is one of three species that are excluded, due to the fact that it is an introduced species, not a native one.
-This means that there is no federal law preventing people from keeping starlings as pets, however, potential owners are encouraged to check with their state and local wildlife regulatory agencies to learn about any laws in their area.
+While the Migratory Bird Treaty Act protects wild birds from human interference, the European starling is one of three species excluded, since it is an introduced species and not a native one.
+Most pet starlings are orphaned wild babies that were rejected or fell from their nests.
+There is no federal law preventing people from keeping starlings as pets but check with state and local wildlife regulatory agencies to learn about any local laws.

 European Starling Colors and Markings

 Adult starlings are predominantly black; their plumage has subtle color changes that change with the seasons.
 During the spring and summer months, the feathers on their head and chest take on beautiful iridescent hues of purple and green.
 Their legs are pink.

 In the colder months, their feathers develop beautiful white tips or stars (giving it its name).
 Juveniles look completely different with brown plumage until they molt into their adult plumage.